Step 2: Set your priorities

 Long-term items are items you purchase that you will use over the next few decades.

-By thinking about what you need in the short run and long run, you’ll have a better idea of how much you need to save for the future.
+By thinking about what you need in the short– and long-term, you’ll have a better idea of how much you will need to save for the future.

 We’ve included some examples in each section to help you get started, but feel free to make any changes to suit your own situation.